 Although it can be infuriating, there are things every traveler can do to help their situation.
 By following these tips, travelers can get closer to having their items returned, or gaining restitution for their damaged or missing luggage.

+Every airline's contract of carriage outlines the rules and stipulations that flyers have when they travel aboard one of their airplanes.
 This includes the flyer's rights if luggage is delayed or lost during or after a flight.
 As a result, the airline has to abide by these rules to help you get your baggage back, or help to replace what was lost while your bags were in their care.

+If the contents of the luggage are damaged during travel, that level of protection may change.
+Since 2004, air carriers have held no liability for the damage or destruction of fragile items in checked luggage.
 This can range anywhere from computer equipment to fine china.
 For all other items, a report can be made against the damages.
-In that event, be prepared to prove that the item was in the checked luggage when it was damaged, and provide an estimate for repair or replacement.
+In this event, be prepared to prove that the item was in the checked luggage when it was damaged, and provide an estimate for repair or replacement.

 While it's hard to imagine happening, stolen luggage still happens in many parts of the world.
 In 2014, several baggage handlers were arrested at Los Angeles International Airport for stealing items out of passengers' checked luggage.

 Travelers who suspect they were a victim of stolen luggage should immediately notify their airline of the situation.
 A stolen luggage report can also be filed with the airport police, in the event your property is recovered on baggage handlers or other employees.
 If you believe items may have been stolen during security screening, you can also file a report with the TSA.